Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 After you have obtained a fingerprint card or have found an electronic fingerprinting service, you can successfully request an FBI background check.

-However, looking through Broward County public records for warrants may be inconvenient, so the statewide warrant search on the Florida Crime Information Centre’s Public Access System website would be a better option.11 All warrants in Florida–not just Broward County warrants–are freely available to the public (except those involving juveniles) and are managed by the FDLE.
+However, looking through Broward County public records for warrants may be inconvenient, so the Statewide Warrant Search on the Florida Crime Information Centre’s Public Access System website would be a better option.11 All warrants in Florida–not just Broward County warrants–are freely available to the public (except those involving juveniles) and are managed by the FDLE.

-A screenshot from the FDLE Florida Crime Information Center Public Access System website displaying the wanted person search page with search bars for full name, nickname, race, sex, date of birth, and age to conduct a search.
+A screenshot from the FDLE Florida Crime Information Center Public Access System website displaying the wanted person search page with search bars for full name, nickname, race, sex, date of birth, and age to search.

 Source: Florida Department of Law Enforcement11